-Where Have All the Coins Gone?
+Where Did All the Coins Go?

 - Banks and businesses nationwide closed their doors during the lockdown phases of the pandemic, including cash- and coin-heavy sectors like convenience stores, public transit and laundromats.